 Beard oil is essentially a moisturizing product for your beard.
 It restores hydration and nourishment to your beard locks after you have cleaned them.

 It also acts as a protective agent for your beard.
 By applying beard oil, you create a layer on your cuticles and protect them from direct exposure to dirt and heat.
-But ensure to use beard oils that are non-greasy.
+But ensure to use non-greasy beard oils.

 Good beard oil moisturizes not only your beard but also your skin underneath.
 A healthy scalp is essential for strong and thick beard growth.
 Otherwise, you may suffer from beard dandruff or other skin conditions.